kelly-tran/respiratory-complex-I/README.md

 # respiratory-complex-I

-Bash scripts for calculating the reduction potential of respiratory complex I.
+Bash scripts for calculating the reduction potential (E0) of respiratory complex I.

-* apbs_pdb_builder.sh builds PDBs for continuum electrostatic energy calculations using the APBS program.

-* DGout_calculator.sh reads in the solvation free energy from APBS and outputs the DGout and reduction potential (E0).
+* DGout_calculator.sh reads the solvation free energy from APBS and outputs the DGout and E0.

-* E0_calculator.sh reads in the solvation free energy from APBS and outputs the reduction potential (E0) profile.
+* E0_calculator.sh reads the solvation free energy from APBS and outputs the E0 profile.

+* aNQ2_calculator.sh reads the solvation free energy from APBS and outputs the E0 as function of salt concentration for a[2Fe-2S] in the Nqo2 subunit.

+* apbs_pdb_builder_iso.sh builds PDBs of the isolated subunit for continuum electrostatic energy calculations using the APBS program.

+* apbs_pdb_builder_peri.sh builds PDBs of the peripheral domain for continuum electrostatic energy calculations using the APBS program.